jbcodeforce/ML-studies/docs/coding/pytorch.md

 ).to(device)
 ```

 Neural network has an input layer equal to the number of input features, and output equal to the number of response (1 output for binary classification).
 For activation function between hidden layers, ReLU is often used when we want non-linearity.
-The output layer will not use a transfer function for a regression neural network, or use the logistic for binary classification (just two classes) or log softmax for two or more classes.
+The output layer will not use a transfer function for a regression neural network, or use the logistic function for binary classification (just two classes) or log softmax for two or more classes.

 The hyper-parameters to tune are:

-* The number of neuron in hidden layer: In general, more hidden neurons means more capability to fit complex problems.
+* **The number of neuron in hidden layer**: In general, more hidden neurons means more capability to fit complex problems.
 But too many, will lead to overfitting.
 Too few, may lead to underfitting the problem and will sacrifice accuracy.

-* The number of layers: more layers allow the neural network to perform more of its feature engineering and data preprocessing.
+* **The number of layers**: more layers allow the neural network to perform more of its feature engineering and data preprocessing.
-* The activation function between hidden layers and for the output layer.
+* The **activation function** between hidden layers and for the output layer.
-* The loss and optimizer functions.
+* The **loss and optimizer** functions.
-* The learning rate of the optimization functions
+* The **learning rate** of the optimization functions
-* Number of epochs to train the model.
+* Number of **epochs** to train the model.
 An epoch as one complete pass over the training set.

 For multi class training, `LogSoftmax` is used as transfer function and `CrossEntropyLoss` as loss function.
 With Softmax, the outputs are normalized probabilities that sum up to one.